pmdevita/CreeperHeal2/README.md

 replace some structures with 100% accuracy.
 Blocks that aren't replaced properly should drop as items though.

-Currently, the following blocks can not be replaced properly (they will drop as items)
+Currently, the following blocks cannot be replaced properly (they will drop as items)
 - Paintings
 - Item frames
 - Chorus plants